mrinalmishra31/Nissan-Campaign-Analysis/README.md

 > *This repository is a creative and academic showcase.
 Nissan is a trademark of Nissan Motor Corporation.*

 ---
+## 📢 License

+This project is part of an academic coursework and is provided for educational reference only.

+---

-© 2024 | Created by Mrinal Mishra
+© 2025 | Created by Mrinal Mishra